Testosterone Injection

 How should this medicine be used?

-Testosterone cypionate, testosterone enanthate (available generically), and testosterone undecanoate injection come as a solution (liquid) to be injected into a muscle and as a pellet to be injected under the skin by a doctor or nurse in an office setting or clinic.
-Testosterone enanthate injection (Xyosted) comes as a solution (liquid) to be injected subcutaneously (under the skin) once a week by yourself or a caregiver.
+Testosterone injection comes as a solution (liquid) to be injected into a muscle by a doctor or nurse in an office setting or clinic.
+It also comes as a solution (liquid) to be injected subcutaneously (under the skin) once a week by yourself or a caregiver.
+Testosterone also comes as pellets to be implanted under the skin by a doctor or nurse in an office setting or clinic.

 Testosterone injection may control your symptoms but will not cure your condition.
 Your doctor may adjust your dose of testosterone depending on the amount of testosterone in your blood during your treatment and your reaction to the medication.